Morfly/airin/README.md

 To facilitate the migration of Android apps to Bazel, Airin provides a Gradle plugin that upon configuration, analyzes the Gradle project structure and replicates it with Bazel by generating the corresponding Bazel files.

+To enable Starlark code generation in Kotlin, Airin is bundled with [Pendant](https://github.com/Morfly/pendant), an open-source declarative and type-safe Starlark code generator.

+> You can learn more about Airin and the design behind it in a [blog post](https://morfly.medium.com/6dc79d298628) at Turo Engineering.

 ### Installation
-To initiate Bazel adoption, apply Airin Gradle plugin in your root `build.gradle.kts` file.
+Apply Airin Gradle plugin in your root `build.gradle.kts` file.
 ```kotlin
 // root build.gradle.kts
 plugins {